 Dating over 40 can feel very different than it did when you were younger and carefree.
-While it was easy to connect when most everyone you met was unmarried and looking, now you may find yourself looking for red flags to protect yourself from heartbreak.
-You may meet more divorcés, or find yourself worrying and wondering why someone has never been married.
+While it was easy to connect when almost everyone you met was unmarried and looking, now you may find yourself looking for red flags to protect yourself from heartbreak.
+You may meet more divorcés or find yourself wondering why someone has never been married.

 Dating doesn’t have to be an obstacle course where you’re constantly hurdling over or attempting to dodge emotional baggage.
 Showing up with a positive attitude and a curious mindset can keep dating fun and interesting.
-However, you can’t afford to let attraction be the deciding factor for whether you enter into a relationship with someone.
-Knowing what potential red flags to look out for will allow you to be more discerning in who gets to move forward with you and who gets deselected quickly.
+However, you can’t afford to let attraction be the deciding factor for whether you start a relationship with someone.
+Knowing what potential dating red flags to look out for allows you to be more discerning with your heart.

 40 Red Flags For Dating Over 40

 Dating Red Flags – Emotionally Immature